-The term 'Proportional Taxes' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Proportional Taxes' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Proportional Taxes are a type of income tax system.
 In this taxation system, the identical percentage of taxes is applied to all taxpayers in an economy.
 It does not matter how much or how little they earn.
 This type of tax simply levies the same rate on all high income, middle income, and low income workers as well as businesses.